brentw (Brent Watts, NC.

 does not converge).

-This is indeed the case here, since the series involved converges to
+This applies here, because the series involved converges to

 a well-known constant while the series of absolute values